What is the value of accreditation? What is in it for my agency?

-Only the accreditation manager is required to attend the Quality Improvement through Accreditation Workshop and the CFAI Peer Assessment Webinar.
+Only the accreditation manager is required to attend the Quality Improvement Fire and Emergency Services Workshop and the CFAI Peer Assessment Webinar.
 However, if agencies are able, we encourage them to get additional team members trained by attending the above-noted classes.

 We are a Registered Agency.
 What is the best way to prepare for Applicant Agency status?

-We recommend that the accreditation manager, fire chief, and at least one other person who can fill in for the accreditation manager, when necessary, first attend the Quality Improvement Through Accreditation (QITA) Workshop.
+We recommend that the accreditation manager, fire chief, and at least one other person who can fill in for the accreditation manager, when necessary, first attend the first attend the Quality Improvement for the Fire and Emergency Services (QIFES) Workshop.
 Then, the accreditation manager (and any others) should attend the CFAI Peer Assessor Webinar to become a CFAI peer assessor.
 The accreditation manager should conduct a site visit as a new peer assessor and gain the experience necessary to clearly understand how the peer assessment process works.